Italian Word of the Day: Vigliacco (coward)

 In this subtle way, it differs from its closest synonym codardo which denotes a person who, out of cowardice, fails to fulfil his or her duties or avoids facing danger.

-Some possible synonyms include vile and pusillanime.
+Some other possible synonyms include vile and pusillanime.

 Vigliacco can also function as an adjective, in which case it would translate as cowardly.
 For example, you can say un soldato vigliacco (a cowardly soldier) or comportamento vigliacco (cowardly behaviour).